Executive Summary

 Wild Fish Problem #7 – Indirect Delta Losses

-Problem – Currently up to 80% of the Sacramento River juvenile salmon entering the South Delta through the Cross Channel gates and Georgiana Slough do not survive.
-Disorientation, high temperatures, lack of suitable habitat and predation all take a heavy toll.
-This is a major salmon problem in the Central Valley system and on average destroys about 10 million juveniles annually.
+Problem – Currently, up to 80% of the Sacramento River juvenile salmon entering the South Delta through the Cross Channel gates and Georgiana Slough do not survive.
+Disorientation, high temperatures, lack of suitable habitat, and predation all take a heavy toll.
+This is a significant salmon problem in the Central Valley system, and on average, it destroys approximately 10 million juveniles annually.

-Solution – Once the fish are in the South Delta, there are few if any survival options.
-To solve this problem, steps must be taken to keep the juvenile salmon in the Sacramento River.
+Solution – Once the fish are in the South Delta, there are few, if any, survival options.
+To solve this problem, steps must be taken to prevent the juvenile salmon from leaving the Sacramento River.
 Alternates include:

-Barriers to force more juveniles into Sutter and Steamboat sloughs.
+Barriers to force more juveniles into the Sutter and Steamboat sloughs.

 A fish screen a few miles upstream of the gates and a diversion canal moving the screened water into the existing canal below the Cross Channel gates.
-Then block Georgiana slough and close the Cross Channel gates when the juveniles are migrating.
+Then block the Georgiana Slough and close the Cross Channel gates when the juveniles are migrating.

 Action – Undertake an evaluation of the location and design of a fish screen and a bypass canal.
 Any solution will have to preserve or enhance existing Delta Outflows.